 The solution is to separate log messages into two buckets – system logging and user logging.
 It will better track the health of the system and which users have logged and what they are accessing.
 Auditing and security demand a good logging solution.

 Important questions to ask during the scaling process are what should be logged when you should log, how much should be logged, and how logging can be controlled.

 While these were the essential tech best practices for scaling a financial app, you should carefully consider who will be responsible for product scaling and whether you plan to have a team in-house or outsource.

 Finding the right development team will be critical.
-You will want to partner with developers with significant experience in financial and fintech software development and will take the time to analyze your current app and develop an intimate understanding of all of its architecture.
+You will want to partner with developers with significant experience in fintech app and fintech software development and will take the time to analyze your current app and develop an intimate understanding of all of its architecture.
 Romexsoft may well be the solution you are looking for.
 Let’s have a discussion right away!